mcneilljamie/mclend/DEPLOYMENT.md

 # McLend Deployment Guide

-This guide walks you through deploying the McLendBorrowGate smart contract to Ethereum mainnet.
+This guide walks you through deploying the McLendOriginationGate smart contract to Ethereum mainnet.

 ## Prerequisites